Skip to main content

 Karli Hamilton

-Karli Hamilton completed her Bachelor of Science in Psychology at Acadia University in 2018 and her Master of Science (MSc) in Forensic Psychology at Ontario Tech University in 2021.
-She is currently in the first year of her PhD in Forensic Psychology under the supervision of Dr. Kimberley Clow.
-Her research focuses on perceptions of exonerees.
-More specifically, Karli’s MSc thesis focused on how emotions expressed by an exoneree, emotions experienced by participants, and empathic concern influence willingness to help exonerees.
+Karli received her Bachelor of Science (Honours) in Psychology at Acadia University and her Master of Science in Forensic Psychology at Ontario Tech University.
+She is currently in her third year of her PhD in Forensic Psychology under the supervision of Dr. Kimberley Clow.
+Her master’s research, under the supervision of Dr. Clow, focused on how perceptions of and willingness to help exonerees was impacted by the emotions expressed by an exoneree in a video discussing his wrongful conviction experience.
+Karli’s current research is focused on what impacts perceptions of suspiciousness that a crime occurred when a caregiver calls 911 requesting emergency assistance for a child under their care.

 Taya Henry